Met Gala (album): Album

-On 2 September 2025, Toscano shared a "Met Gala" teaser video via her social media profiles.
-On 15 September, Toscano revealed the album's 3 October release via her social media profiles, along with the list of its ten tracks.
+On 2 September 2025 Toscano shared a Met Gala teaser video via her social media profiles.
+On 15 September Toscano revealed the album's 3 October release via her social media profiles, along with the list of its ten tracks.
 On 1 October, two days before its release, the album was presented and promoted by the singer-songwriter herself at a press conference in Milan.
 The following day, the singer-songwriter shared a second teaser video for the album's release on her social media profiles, which was followed by a release party, also held in Milan to coincide with the album's release.

-Initially distributed only on digital and streaming platforms and in standard and signed CD versions, from 28 October 2025 the album was also made available in a signed vinyl version.
+Upon its release, the album was made available only for digital and streaming platforms and for the standard and autographed edition for CD.
+On 28 October 2025 the album was also released in an autographed version for vinyl.

 Singles

 The first single from the album, "Tacchi (fra le dita)", was released on 4 October 2024.
 Toscano previewed it on 29 September during the first episode of the twenty-fourth edition of the talent show Amici di Maria De Filippi.

 The album's second single, "Amarcord", was released on 12 February 2025, coinciding with Toscano performance at the 75th Sanremo Music Festival.

-The third single from the album was "Taki", released on 23 May 2025 and previewed on May 18 during the ninth final episode of the evening of the twenty-fourth edition of the talent show Amici di Maria De Filippi.
+The third single from the album was "Taki", released on 23 May 2025 and previewed on 18 May during the ninth final episode of the evening of the twenty-fourth edition of the talent show Amici di Maria De Filippi.

-On 13 August 2025, Toscano performed a live preview of the fourth track from the album "Maledetto ti amo" at the Red Valley Festival in Olbia (SS), on the occasion of the fifteenth date of the "Sarah Toscano Summer tour 2025".

-On 12 September 2025, the fourth single from the album, "Semplicemente", was released, featuring a duet with Mida, which premiered live on 2 September at Future Hits Live at the Verona Arena.
-The song was then used as the theme song and as the soundtrack of the youth series Riv4li, available on Netflix from 1 October.
+On 12 September 2025 the fourth single from the album, "Semplicemente", was released, featuring a duet with Mida, which premiered live on 2 September at Future Hits Live at the Verona Arena.
+The song was then used as the theme song and as the soundtrack of the youth series Riv4lries, available on Netflix from 1 October.

+On 28 November 2025 the fourth track "Maledetto ti amo" entered radio rotation as the fifth single from the album, performed in preview on 13 August at the Red Valley Festival in Olbia (SS), on the occasion of the fifteenth date of the "Sarah Toscano Summer tour 2025".

+On 3 April 2026 "Atlantide" was made available as the first single from the digital re-release, created for the soundtrack of the film Feel My Voice directed by Luca Ribuoli, in which the singer-songwriter made her debut as a leading actress.